Sleep Stages (Light, Deep, REM)

 Wakefulness

-It’s also normal to have some strange sensations as the body is transitioning into sleep.
+It’s also normal to have strange sensations as the body transitions into sleep.
 About 10% of the population experiences “hypnagogic hallucinations” as they start to fall asleep.
 These hallucinations can be quite scary if you don’t know what they are.
 You might hear someone calling your name or might even smell something.
 While unsettling, these hallucinations are normal.
 They might be caused by alcohol or anxiety, so reach out to a sleep specialist if they are starting to disturb your ability to sleep.

 Light Sleep